GoogleCloudPlatform/automlops/README.md

     ├── build_components.sh                        : Submits a Cloud Build job that builds and deploys the components.
     ├── build_pipeline_spec.sh                     : Builds the pipeline specs
     ├── create_resources.sh                        : Creates an artifact registry and gs bucket if they do not already exist.
-    ├── create_scheduler.sh                        : Creates a cloud scheduler resources to submit a PipelineJob.
-    ├── submit_to_runner_svc.sh                    : Sends a json file to the Cloud runner service to submit a PipelineJob.
     ├── run_pipeline.sh                            : Submit the PipelineJob to Vertex AI.
     ├── run_all.sh                                 : Builds components, pipeline specs, and submits the PipelineJob.
 └── cloudbuild.yaml                                : Cloudbuild configuration file for building custom components.